Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 Her rhetoric has recently grown harsher.
 In a statement last month, she threatened to destroy an inter-Korean liaison office in Kaesong, North Korea — a symbol of ties with the South.
 Days later, the building was blown up.

 In another statement, she assailed North Korean defectors as "human scum little short of wild animals who betrayed their own homeland."
-She described President Moon as an "insane" man who put his neck in "the noose of the pro-U.S. flunkyism."
+She described Moon, the South Korean president, as an "insane" man who put his neck in "the noose of the pro-U.S. flunkyism."

 Such language suggests that while her political status may have been upgraded, her political acumen and maturity have not, says Kim Seung-chul.